phaserjs/phaser/README.md

 * Loader.tilemap has renamed the `mapURL` parameter to `url` and `mapData` to `data` to keep it consistent with the other Loader methods.
 * Loader.physics has renamed the `dataURL` parameter to `url` and `jsonData` to `data` to keep it consistent with the other Loader methods.

+### CocoonJS Specific Updates

+* Wrapped all touch, keyboard, mouse and fulscreen events that CocoonJS doesn't support in conditional checks to avoid Warnings.

 ### New Features

 * BitmapData.extract has a new parameter that lets you control if the destination BitmapData is resized before the pixels are copied.